Watch CBIS Video Testimonials

 CBIS is a part-time certificate program at the University of Victoria designed for students seeking to upgrade their professional designations.
 Delivered by distance learning (online), the adult education program attracts working professionals from a wide range of positions within the public and private sectors.
 The program aims to build a strong foundation of theoretical knowledge and application of computing and information systems, together with specialized knowledge in the areas of networks, databases, the Internet, business applications of information technology, and education and workplace training.

-CBIS is a post-graduate certificate program for part-time, adult students.
+CBIS is a certificate program for part-time, adult students.
 You should be motivated to cope with part-time study, and have a basic knowledge of personal computer use and Microsoft Windows.

 One of the following is required:

 CBIS graduation requirements:completion of five core courses and four electives.

 Four Electives can be selected from any of the following streams:

 Technology and Analysis Electives